-Equity Awards Made in Fiscal Year 2016 and Future Equity Awards.
-Although we cannot currently determine the benefits or number of shares subject to awards that may be granted during the remainder of the 2016 fiscal year to participants under the LTIP, we have already implemented the Plan, as discussed above under the heading "Director Compensation," which provides for an annual grant to each non-employee director, made on the date of the Company's annual meeting of stockholders, of restricted shares having an aggregate value \$45,000.
-The following table sets forth information with respect to grants made in fiscal year 2016 through April 4, 2016 or to be made upon approval of Proposal 2 under the LTIP to each of (1) our Named Executive Officers, (2) all current executive officers as a group, and (3) all current employees, other than executive officers, as a group.
+Equity Awards Made in Fiscal Year 2017 and Future Equity Awards.
+Although we cannot currently determine the benefits or number of shares subject to awards that may be granted during the remainder of the 2017 fiscal year to participants under the LTIP, we have already implemented the Plan, as discussed above under the heading "Director Compensation," which provides for an annual grant to each non-employee director, made on the date of the Company's annual meeting of stockholders, of restricted shares having an aggregate value \$45,000.
+The following table sets forth information with respect to grants made in fiscal year 2017 through April 7, 2017 or to be made upon approval of Proposal 2 under the LTIP to each of (1) our Named Executive Officers, (2) all current executive officers as a group, (3) our current non-executive officer directors as a group, and (4) all current employees, other than executive officers, as a group.
 It also includes the dollar value of the anticipated awards to be made to our non-executive officer directors on the first business day after the scheduled date of the Annual Meeting if Proposal 2 is approved by our stockholders.